 You can trade crypto on the market without intermediaries, and the best way to work this way is P2P platforms.
-We decided to dive into the scheme to define the reasons for the popularity of P2P, its main pitfalls and methods to avoid them.
+We decided to dive into the scheme to define the reasons for the popularity of P2P, its main pitfalls and ways to avoid them.

 How P2P payments work in crypto

-P2P is short for peer-to-peer.
+P2P is short for 'peer-to-peer'.
 P2P platform is a place where you can trade fiat for crypto, or vice versa, and exchange crypto for another coin without third-party involvement.
 The main principle of such services is the equality of every participant.